Arouoj/Research-AI-Agent/README.md

 ## Overview

 A multi-agent AI system for automated literature review and research paper discovery.
 This system uses CrewAI to coordinate specialized agents that search for, analyze, and synthesize academic papers on a given topic, generating comprehensive literature review reports.
+All tools in this Projects are open-source and works on colab free CPU
 ## Features

 - **Intelligent Search Query Generation**: Creates targeted search queries based on research topics